Kelsey Griffin

 Kelsey Michelle Griffin (born July 2, 1987) is an American-Australian professional women's basketball player.
-She was drafted 3rd overall in the 2010 WNBA Draft.
+She was drafted 3rd overall in the 2010 WNBA draft.
 Griffin played college basketball with the Nebraska Cornhuskers.
 Griffin was named to many All-America teams and was the winner of the Lowe's Senior CLASS Award.
-Griffin is currently playing for the University of Canberra Capitals in the Australian WNBL.
+Griffin is currently playing for the Bendigo Spirit in the Australian WNBL.
 Having obtained Australian citizenship in November 2015, Griffin pledged her allegiance to Australia before the 2016 Summer Olympics in Rio de Janeiro.

 Early life

 Griffin was born at Providence Hospital in Anchorage, Alaska on July 2, 1987, to Jim and Jan Griffin.
 Growing up mostly in nearby Eagle River, Griffin attended Chugiak High School.

 College

 Griffin attended Nebraska for five years.
 She injured an ankle in the summer of 2008.
 After not being able to practice for 14 weeks, the decision was made to opt for surgery, so she miss the entire 2008–2009 season and was granted a redshirt season.